tyjhart/flowanalyzer/README.md

 - 16.04 LTS
 - 16.10

-**Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to a move to SystemD.
+**Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to the move to SystemD.

 ### Elasticsearch Nodes
 By default the installation script assumes you're using only one node for the collectors, Elasticsearch, and Kibana.
 The configuration options are included by the installation script for working in a multi-node cluster but they are commented out.
 This is fine for proof-of-concept or fairly small networks with low retention requirements, but it will not scale beyond a certain point.